wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 Let's look at another example.

-`doccument.querySelector` and `document.querySelectorAll` are kind of hard to type.
+`document.querySelector` and `document.querySelectorAll` are kind of hard to type.

 Let's do an example using that.